NEW FINANCIAL WORLD - Bluestone Financial

 This memo was prepared solely by Terry and Patty Rempel who are registered representatives of FundEX (a member of the Mutual Funds Dealers Association of Canada and the MFDA Investor Protection Corporation).
 The views and opinions, including any recommendations, expressed in this memo are those of Terry and Patty Rempel.
 Bluestone Financial is a personal trade name of Terry and Patty Rempel.

-Wealth and Well-being.
-Be rich.
+Wealth & Well-being.
+Be Truly Rich.

 Free e-Booklet

-How To Be Rich
+How To Be Truly Rich

 Download our free

-"How to be Rich” e-Booklet
+"How to be Truly Rich” e-Booklet

 E-Booklet